BA in Early Childhood Studies and Practice

 The programme will be particularly suitable for:

-Early year carers in crèches, pre-schools, school age childcare services, special education services and childminding settings
+Early year practitioners in crèches, pre-schools, school age childcare services, special education services and childminding settings

-Early childhood practitioners in the Health Services Executive
+- Early childhood practitioners in the Health Services Executive and Tusla: the new Child and Family Support Agency

 Applicants will ideally be adult learners, aged 21 years or over, returning to education and employed in an early childhood setting with up to 2 years experience working in the sector.
 While formal academic qualifications are not necessary, those possessing a NFQ Level 5 or 6 qualification in the childcare or related disciplines will be encouraged to apply.